No. The world is not drowning.

 Fortunately, current estimates are that the sea level will rise by only one meter (3.2 feet) by the end of the present century.
 However, that will be enough to produce dangerous and damaging flooding in costal areas.

 During 2013, National Geographic prepared an animated map showing what the Earth would look like if all the glaciers melted.
-Essentially all of Florida would vanish under water, as would many costal cities throughout the U.S. Many of the world's major cities would dissapear.
-The lake in central Australia would greatly enlarge.
+Essentially all of Florida would vanish under water, as would many costal cities throughout the U.S., Europe, and the rest of the world.
+Cuba would divide into two islands.
+Many of the world's major cities would also dissapear.
+Lake Eyre in South Australia which is currently two small lakes would greatly enlarge and form a large lake in the middle of the contry.
 The Amazon river would widen greatly in South America.
 6